huntse/uncarved/content/articles/gray_codes.md

 +++
-title = "n-Bit Gray codes in Haskell" aliases = [ "/articles/gray_codes" ]
-last_modified = "2009-08-22T06:29:35Z"
+title = "n-Bit Gray codes in Haskell" description = "A first step in what will become a combinatorics library" aliases = [ "/articles/gray_codes" ] last_modified = "2009-08-22T06:29:35Z"
 +++
-# n-Bit Gray codes in Haskell

-## A first step in what will become a combinatorics library

 I have been playing around with Gray's reflected binary code (aka [Gray][5] codes) and similar things a bit.
 Before I reveal why I'm doing